 Important facts on taking the ferry from Tarifa to Tangier Town

 - If you need to buy tickets, you can do so at the ferry terminal or ferry offices in Tarifa.
 Do so no later than 45 minutes before departure.
 We recommend booking your tickets online in advance, especially in peak season.

-- If you have booked pre-paid tickets online, you still need to collect the boarding passes from the ferry terminal or ticket office in town.
+- If you have booked pre-paid tickets online, you must collect the boarding passes from the ferry terminal or ticket office in town.

-From Tarifa to Tangier you will clear Spanish immigration and security at the ferry terminal before boarding and Moroccan immigration onboard the vessel before arriving in Tangier Ville.
+From Tarifa to Tangier, you will clear Spanish immigration and security at the ferry terminal before boarding and Moroccan immigration onboard the vessel before arriving in Tangier Ville.

 Important Tip About Immigration

-As soon as you board the ferry in Tarifa to Tangier, head straight to the front of the vessel to find the passport control desk.
+As soon as you board the ferry to Tangier, head straight to the front of the vessel to find the passport control desk.
 It is advisable to get there quickly.